-Once again, although he criticized the male-female division of the Numerological system, Jodorowsky divide everything in ‘active’ and ‘receptive’, which is a fancy way to say ‘active’ and ‘passive’, so, basically is still the same male-female division, but under another name.
+Once again, although he criticised the male-female division of the Numerological system, Jodorowsky divide everything in ‘active’ and ‘receptive’, which is a fancy way to say ‘active’ and ‘passive’, so, basically is still the same male-female division, but under another name.

 There is also a ‘gender’ relationship between the Suits as well.
 The Swords and Wands are considered active, while the Cups and Pentacles are considered receptive elements.

-Jodorowsky says: “Today, when women are struggling mightily to obtain a balanced relationship with men after centuries of humiliation and slavery in a culture that is male dominated, it is very moving to see the Tarot, probably from the year 1000, proclaiming the necessary complementary nature of the sexes.”
+Jodorowsky says: “Today, when women are struggling mightily to obtain a balanced relationship with men after centuries of humiliation and slavery in a culture that is male-dominated, it is very moving to see the Tarot, probably from the year 1000, proclaiming the necessary complementary nature of the sexes.”

 In order to provide an efficient reading methodology, Jodorowsky tried to reinvent the wheel without knowing and understanding its primary structure and functions.

-He’s lack of astrological knowledge and references is disarming.
+He is lack of astrological knowledge and references is disarming.

 He stated that “the Major Arcana represent the archetypes of the path of Awareness and can be attributed to the element of ether (aether)”.

 I will not discuss the concept, but I seriously doubt that this theory applies to the Tarot cards and especially that the 22 cards of the Major Arcane are representing the 5th element, the aether.
-On the other hand, Jodorowsky find to draw some conclusions regarding spatiality from the layout of the Major Arcane.
+On the other hand, Jodorowsky finds to draw some conclusions regarding spatiality from the layout of the Major Arcane.

 I think the connection between the cards is more organic and have a commonly shared Astrological foundation.
 The Astrological and Numerological pattern is the key to understanding each Tarot card and all the 78 cards together.

-Jodorowsky completely ignore these aspects and as a consequence, his system is based exclusively on subjective impressions and interpretation of some – possibly altered – symbols.
+Jodorowsky completely ignore these aspects, and as a consequence, his system is based exclusively on subjective impressions and interpretation of some – possibly altered – symbols.